-Ingrid Gherman has spent over 30 years as a New York divorce lawyer representing clients throughout the NYC metropolitan area.
+Ingrid Gherman has spent more than 35 years as a New York divorce lawyer representing clients throughout the NYC metropolitan area.
 Her personal caring combined with superlative knowledge of matrimonial law has contributed to her successful practice.
 Attentive and responsive to client’s needs, she takes the time to keep the lines of communication open at all levels during the divorce and separation process.

 To speak to Ingrid about your situation or case, call her office to arrange a consultation at (212) 941-0767 or fill or and send the on-line form.Litigation or mediation?

 Ingrid offers clients who are going through the dissolution of a marriage the options of traditional matrimonial litigation as well as alternative dispute resolutions through mediation to achieve a settlement or uncontested divorce.
 The various options available are each suited for particular clients in particular situations.
 Ingrid will help you assess the best way to move your case forward.An attorney with ability to handle in all issues that may arise in a matrimonial case

 Having experience and understand of all issues that can come up during a divorce, Ingrid can help you to resolve any matter salient to your case including:

 Ingrid also drafts and argues appeals and handles modification and enforcements proceedings.“Good” and “bad” divorces

 The final results of most divorces are determined by the way in which they begin.
 The beginning of the separation is guided by the way in which the marriage ends.
 Just like "good" and "bad" marriages, there are "good" and "bad" divorces.
 Although there is no getting around the pain of an ending marriage, Ingrid Gherman, a practiced and concerned attorney in the field, can help make the experience less traumatic and more positive for her clients by helping promote communication, empathy, and constructive thinking especially during the most stressful moments.A new beginning